 - “In the introduction, add original written content that describes your business working in a keyword or two.
 Be sure to include a hyperlink to your website as well centered around your branding.”

-Online directories, like Yelp, Foursquare, and Angie’s List provide an opportunity to cite your business, and get your name out there.
-These are very important to securing a good rank.
+Online directories, like Yelp, Foursquare, and Angie’s List provide an opportunity to cite your business and get your name out there.
+These are very important in securing a good rank.
 Here’s the word from our specialists.